Healthy Cookie Butter

 Making my own homemade spreads has been a savior for my wallet.
 I recently tried a protein cookie butter, which was delicious but SO expensive.
 It also had quite an odd ingredient list (various gums and artificial sweeteners).
 Instead, I created a homemade protein cookie butter that tastes delicious and uses wholesome ingredients you can pronounce.

-My homemade healthy cookie butter is thick and spreadable, and it can be made with just a blender or food processor.
+My homemade healthy cookie butter is thick and spreadable, and it can be made with just a blender or food processor (in 2 minutes).
 It’s so good over a bowl of protein oatmeal or in a breakfast smoothie.
-Personally, I love to dig into it with a spoon!
+Personally, I love to dig into it with a spoon.

-- Cheaper than store-bought: Some brands of protein cookie butter sell for over $14 a jar.
-This one comes together for less than $3!
+Cheaper than store-bought: Some brands of protein cookie butter sell for over $14 a jar.
+My one comes together for less than $3.

 Find the full printable recipe instructions and ingredient quantities below.

 - Protein powder.
-Vanilla protein powder or an unflavored protein powder.
+Vanilla protein powder is best, as it adds a bit of extra sweetness.
 I enjoy using casein or brown rice protein, but use one you enjoy the taste of.

 - Cinnamon.
 Just a pinch to add some subtle cinnamon flavor.

 Step 1- Assemble.
-Add all the ingredients into a food processor.
+Add all the ingredients to a food processor.

 Step 2- Blend.
 Pulse everything until a thick paste remains.
 If necessary, scrape down the sides regularly.